Q. My family member has passed away. How do I schedule funeral arrangements at St. Leo?

 Q. How do I reserve a mass in memory or in honor of someone?

-A. To schedule a Mass for a deceased or living loved one, please call the church office at 336.724.0561.
+A. To schedule a Mass for a deceased (in memory of) or living (Special Intentions for) loved one, please call the church office at 336.724.0561.

 Q. How do I get more information about the Columbarium?